BioImage-Archive/bia-integrator/clients/python/Readme.md

 The [generated documentation](bia_integrator_api_README.md#documentation-for-api-endpoints) is a full reference of all the functionality in the api client.

+⚠️**Important**⚠️
-⚠️**Important**⚠️ This client and some of the documentation are automatically generated, with some manual additions.
+* ⚠️ This client and some of the documentation are automatically generated, with some manual additions.
 This can lead to conflicting information.
 Please only use this Readme and the [example](example/) project for information, and everything else only as a reference.
 This Readme aims to separate the important/less important generated docs, so if something is unclear, suggestions for improving this file are welcome.
+* ⚠️ Because of the variety of usecases to accommotate, validations focus on maintaing db structure and some consistency but focus on flexibility.
+Please treat users with write access as you would a `root` user.

 ## Notes on using the API